 Similarly to the autonomous test platform, automated tests perform the same steps precisely without deviation.
 This consistency ensures that test results are reliable (as far as there are no mistakes in prescripted test cases).

-We should add: over time, because the initial setup of automated testing requires some investments in tools and scripting.
+We should add — over time.
+Because the initial setup of automated testing requires some investments in tools and scripting.
 But let’s take a look at the long-term costs — they will be lower compared to manual testing.
-Reusable test scripts and reduced labor hours lead to significant cost savings, especially in projects with long maintenance cycles.
+One of the key cost arguments in test automation vs autonomous testing is that reusable test scripts in automation save money, but autonomous testing reduces long-term maintenance even further.

 Automation accelerates the testing process, enabling quicker feedback to developers and reducing the duration of testing phases.
-This speed facilitates more frequent releases and updates without harming the software quality assurance postulates.
+One of the practical outcomes in test automation vs autonomous testing is speed: automation improves release frequency, while autonomous testing pushes it even further without harming quality.

 What is autonomous testing?